cryptpad/blog/source/_posts/The-Web-is-Not-Private.md

 * Pregnant in your second trimester? $0.11 52 times as much
 * Have a specific health condition? $0.26 123 times as much

-This is only going to get worse, Artificial Intelligence technology is maturing, and Silicon Valley is using it to extract even more value from _you_, its most valuable product.
+This is only going to get worse, Artificial Intelligence technology is maturing, and Silicon Valley is using it to derive even more value from _you_, its most valuable product.

 The result of this will be a veritable weapon of mass manipulation.
 The tragedy is, manipulating people to get what you want is not that complex.